 This short film gives a taste.
 It's from an event I did in London, with The Royal College of Arts, helping graduate students prepare to talk to prospective buyers.

-For people who can’t make it to live events, I provide training through the internet.
-This is exclusively available to people who join my mailing list.
+For people who can't make it to live events, I provide training through the internet.

 Looking forward to “yes”